Hard work adds up for Edison student - Piqua Daily Call

 Encouraged by his commanding officer, he studied for the Certified Public Accountant (C.P.A.) on his own and passed the examination in 1954.
 It was with those credentials that he taught at Miami University.
 He also argued tax laws with the I.R.S.
 According to his daughter Anne Butler, with the scholarship her father “wanted to provide an aspiring future accountant the opportunity that eluded him.”

 That day has come and Angel Turner, a student at Edison State Community College, is the beneficiary of a renewable scholarship in accounting.
 The award was presented on Aug.
-27, at the American Legion in Piqua by the Commander of the post, Steve Mullikins.
+27, at the American Legion in Piqua by the commander of the post, Steve Mullikin.

 President of American Legion Unit 586 in Tipp City, Turner holds three part-time jobs without benefits while raising funds for military veterans via the poppy program, an annual dinner, garage sales, and weekly cooking at the legion.